 3. If you violate your tenant’s privacy rights.

 Every tenant in Missouri has a right to the quiet and private enjoyment of the rental property.
 What this means is that barging in on them without notice can amount to landlord harassment.
-A landlord must give written notice.
+A landlord must provide written notice to allow landlord access.

-A written notice gives the right to the landlord to enter, as well as respects the tenants who include privacy in why they pay housing rent.
+A written notice gives the right to the landlord to enter the prospective tenants unit under Missouri state law, as well as respects the tenants who include privacy in why they pay housing rent.
 This is especially true if the disturbance occurs repeatedly.
 A landlord should give respect to their tenant if they don't want them to break the lease early, and with reason.

 Landlord’s Duty to Mitigate Damages